kikaitachi/hands-free-chess-clock/README.md

 sudo apt-get install g++ cmake ninja-build libasound2-dev libopencv-dev stockfish
 ```

 `stockfish` is not needed for main functionality.
-It is used only if you want training mode to find out the best move.
-It also can be replaced by any UCI compatible engine, see bellow.
+It is used only if you want training mode to find out the best moves, who is winning, etc. It also can be replaced by any UCI compatible engine, see bellow.

 Build (and run unit tests):
 ```